raquo/Laminar/docs/Documentation.md

 These event streams specify [`useCapture = false`](#usecapture), which is probably what you want.
 If you need capture mode for window or document events, you can instantiate a `DomEventStream` manually.

-Depending on your desired logic, you might not have a Laminar element to act as an Owner for state or subscriptions arising from these event streams.
+Depending on your desired logic, you might not have a Laminar element to act as an Owner for subscriptions of these event streams.
 For such app-wide subscriptions you can use `unsafeWindowOwner`.
 It will never kill its possessions, so needless to say – use with caution.
 Any subscriptions created with this owner will never be cleaned up by Laminar.